 Chronic headaches may vary in intensity throughout the day but are almost always present.

-Diagnosis of tension-type headache is based on characteristic symptoms and a normal physical examination, which includes a neurologic examination.
+Diagnosis of tension-type headache is based on characteristic symptoms and a normal physical examination, which includes a neurologic examination Introduction to the Neurologic Examination The purpose of the neurologic examination is to establish whether the patient’s brain, special senses, spinal cord, peripheral nerves, and muscle and skin receptors are functioning normally... read more .
 Potential triggers for chronic tension-type headache should be identified and treated.

-Tension-type headache should be distinguished from a forme fruste of migraine, which many patients with migraine have; these headaches have only some features of migraine and resemble tension-type headache, but they are mild and respond to migraine-specific drugs.
+Tension-type headache should be distinguished from a forme fruste of migraine Symptoms and Signs , which many patients with migraine have; these headaches have only some features of migraine and resemble tension-type headache, but they are mild and respond to migraine-specific medications.

 If severe headaches are thought to be tension-type headaches, the diagnosis should be reconsidered because severe tension-type headaches are often migraines.